- Purchase the complete Expat Arrivals Seattle Guide (PDF)

 North Seattle is popular with families thanks to the large number of schools in the area.
 There are plenty of single-family homes and townhouses here to accommodate those with children.
 Popular neighbourhoods in North Seattle include Ballard, Bryant, Wallingford, Ravenna and the University District.

 Those who enjoy outdoor pursuits will love living in North Seattle.
-Residents often kayak on Lake Union, cycle on the Burke-Gilman Trail or catch a football game at Husky Stadium.
+Residents often kayak on Lake Union, cycle on the Burke-Gilman Trail, or catch a football game at Husky Stadium.

 South Seattle

-Columbia City is the commercial hub for the South Seattle area.
-It is filled with retailers, dining establishments and entertainment options.
-The eateries found here are diverse, with restaurants serving cuisines from all over the world.
-Seward Park and Mount Baker are close to Lake Washington and full of green spaces, which is great for those who enjoy a bit of jogging and cycling.
-It's worth mentioning that while there are some public transport options available in South Seattle, some areas aren't as well covered, meaning that residents may require a car.
+Seward Park and Mount Baker are close to Lake Washington and full of green spaces, which is ideal for those who enjoy a bit of jogging and cycling.
+It's worth mentioning that while there are some public transport options available in South Seattle, some areas aren't as well covered, meaning residents may require a car.

 West Seattle

 West Seattle has some of the most naturally scenic neighbourhoods in Seattle.
-Areas such as North Admiral, Alki, Fauntleroy and the West Seattle Junction are in high demand.
+Areas such as North Admiral, Alki, Fauntleroy and the West Seattle Junction are highly sought after.
 West Seattle is also popular with environmentally conscious dwellers who enjoy being close to nature.

-While this is a lovely area to live in, expats set on doing so should be prepared to spend more than they would on housing in other parts of Seattle.
+While this is a lovely area to live in, new arrivals set on doing so should be prepared to spend more than they would on housing in other parts of Seattle.
 The area is made up of hilly suburbs strung along the western side of Duwamish River and hosts several popular natural settings, including Alki Beach, Lincoln Park and Longfellow Creek Trail.

 Further reading

-Are you an expat living in Seattle?
+Are you an expat living in Seattle, WA?

 Expat Health Insurance

-Cigna Global
+Cigna Global Health Insurance

 Moving Internationally?